A Guide to Understanding Why Your Disability Claim Was Denied

 It is not always easy to determine exactly why your disability benefits application was denied.
 If you are sure you are eligible to receive disability benefits you shouldn’t hesitate but file an appeal.

-You should ensure you have accumulated more medial evidence to back up your claim in the appeals process as this is often why a claim is denied.
+You should ensure you have accumulated more medical evidence to back up your claim in the appeals process as this is often why a claim is denied.
 Get an up-to-date medical report from your physician, showing that your symptoms prevent you from working for at least 12 months.
 Fill out a Free Case Evaluation today to get in touch with a disability attorney who may be able to help you appeal your denied claim.

 Add new comment